arthurpicht/virt-init-debian/README.md

 new VirtInitDeb(generalConfig, vmConfig, installConfig).execute();
 ```

+## Build

+Simple `gradle` build as usual:

+    gradle jar

+JDK 17 and gradle 8.5 required

+## Configuration

+Configuration is done by three configuration classes each providing a respective builder.
+See javadocs for more info.

+* General configuration for `virt-init-debian`: [GeneralConfig](src/main/java/de/arthurpicht/virtInitDeb/config/GeneralConfig.java)
+* Configuration of the VM to be created: [VmConfig](src/main/java/de/arthurpicht/virtInitDeb/config/VmConfig.java)
+* Configuration of the preseeded Debian installation: [InstallConfig](src/main/java/de/arthurpicht/virtInitDeb/config/InstallConfig.java)

 ## Background

 This functionality implements a wrapper around `virt-install`.
 The unattended installation of Debian is done by taking
 advantage of the Debian preseed mechanism.
+A preseed configuration file is generated an passed to virt-install.
 Some further basic configuration of the newly created machine is done by a
 post installation bash script which is injected by preseed.

 ## Shared folders